Jeera Rice

 • Don’t rub it.
 When washing the rice, don’t rub it with your fingers or the grains will split during cooking.

 • Avoid hot water.
-When soaking the rice, don’t use hot or boiling water, otherwise, you’ll affect the cooking time.
+When soaking rice, don’t use hot or boiling water, otherwise, you’ll affect the cooking time.

 • Don’t serve it right away.
-Once ready, let the rice rest in the pot (covered) for at least 20 minutes.
+Once ready, let the jeera rice rest in the pot (covered) for at least 20 minutes.
 If you skip this and serve it right away, the rice will be too moist.

 • Skip the blooming.
 If you’re in a rush, you can skip the blooming and add all the spices and aromatics into the pot when you pour in the veggie broth.
 Don’t forget the ghee, though!